Why study this course

 |Understanding Journalism Studies||MC1578||20 credits|

-One core and five optional modules are taught mainly using a lecture/seminar format, although the tasks developed in seminars will be more ambitious.
+Two core and four optional modules are taught mainly using a lecture/seminar format, although the tasks developed in seminars will be more ambitious.

 You will be expected to develop research protocols, both on your own and in groups, and will begin to experiment with and design methodological procedures (such as survey methods, ethnography, and content and discourse analysis).